antonveselov/DA/README.md

-# DA2018
-Supporting materials for Data Analysis course (spring 2018).
+Supporting materials for Data Analysis course which I teach at St. Petersburg University of Aerospace Instrumentation.